-Welcome to University Centers!
-We are excited you decided to join our team!
+Welcome to University Centers.
+We are excited you decided to join our team.

-University Centers is at the center of student involvement and events at the University of Wisconsin-La Crosse.
-We value the student experience, opportunities for engagement outside of the classroom, and every now and again, just plain old fun.
-We are able to deliver this through our excellent services and programs.
+University Centers is at the center of student involvement and events at University of Wisconsin-La Crosse.
+We believe we have a very special atmosphere and deliver excellent experiences through our services and programs.